IBM/AMLPipelineBase.jl/README.md

 # as the main data interchange format.

 using DataFrames
-using AutoMLPipeline.AbsTypes, AutoMLPipeline.Utils
+using AMLPBase.AbsTypes, AMLPBase.Utils

-import AutoMLPipeline.AbsTypes: fit!, transform!  #for function overloading
+import AMLPBase.AbsTypes: fit!, transform!  #for function overloading

 export fit!, transform!, MyFilter